coredns/coredns.io/content/blog/coredns-002.md

 CoreDNS-002 has been [released](https://github.com/coredns/coredns/releases)!

-CoreDNS is a DNS server that chains middleware, where each middleware implements a DNS feature.
+CoreDNS is a DNS server that chains plugins, where each plugin implements a DNS feature.

 ## What is New